David is a game designer who likes wearing many hats*.

 Now he’s preoccupied in exploring the role of play in sculpting novel experiences and connecting people.
 This can mean anything from designing a video game, a physical game, or a location-based experience.
 It doesn’t really matter to him – systems are rarely independent, and play is universal.

-David is now completing his studies at Carnegie Mellon University’s Entertainment Technology Center, where he’s learning experience design, game design, and production management across video games and location based entertainment.
+David is now completing his Masters degree at Carnegie Mellon University’s Entertainment Technology Center, where he is studying with game design luminaries Jesse Schell and Heather Kelly.

 Questions?
 He’d love to hear from you.
 Send him emails at davidshiyang [at] gmail.com

 * David’s prior occupations include being a graphic designer, a photographer, a motion graphics designer, a motion picture colorist, a visual effects compositor, an editor, a cinematographer, a painter, a forklift driver, a transcriber, a bad poet, a drummer for an all-girl band, and writing copy for the Ministry of Defence.